 The cognitive behavioral approach to therapy effectively treats depression, generalized anxiety, panic disorder, obsessive-compulsive disorder, social anxiety disorder, PTSD, bipolar disorder, schizophrenia, eating disorders, body dysmorphic disorder, couples problems and family therapy issues.
 And when medication is part of the treatment CBT increases medication compliance.

-CBT is a collaborative task.
+CBT is a Collaborative Task

 We will examine each area of your life to determine how to best foster growth and happiness.

 Often, it is our perceptions which need to be examined.
 So it is not a situation which directly affects how you feel but rather, your thoughts about the situation.
 In CBT we will examine these thoughts, and may find evidence to the contrary.
-We will use a gentle, yet systematic process of skill development, as well as gradual exposure to the feared elements in your life.
+We will use a gentle, yet systematic process of skill development, as well as gradual exposure to feared elements in your life.
 Panic attacks, generalized anxiety disorder, phobias and free-floating anxiety are some of the most studied disorders utilizing CBT.